-- Have you been on the job for 2 years or more? - If not -why did you change? - Have you been living at your residence for 2 years or more? - If not-why did you move? - Do you have credit on your credit report that looks good?
-If you have current credit that has been operating up to date with a positive credit rating, it will definitely help you - Do you have a good relationship with your financial institution? - Do you have a systematic savings program in place? - If you have overdraft protection-make limited use of it and stay within the limits
+- Have you been on the job for two years or more?
+If not, why did you change? - Have you been living at your residence for two years or more?
+If not, why did you move? - Do you have a credit product on your credit report that looks good?
+If you have current credit that has been operating up to date with a positive credit rating, it will definitely help you. - Do you have a good relationship with your financial institution? - Do you have a systematic savings program in place? - If you have overdraft protection, make limited use of it and stay within the limits

-E. Credit Rating (Payment History & Credit Score)
+E. Credit Rating (Payment History and Credit Score)

-- How long have you had a file open with the credit bureau? - Everything is to be purged off your report 6 years from the date of last activity, so if you had negative credit and it has been purged you may now have nothing on your credit report which is good.
-However, having nothing on your credit is a red flag for creditors - Is your personal information correct?
-This may include: birth date, social insurance number, address, employment, inquiries and credit history - Hard inquiries are ones you have authorized.
-All creditors see these and they can negatively impact credit rating and score if there are too many in a short period of time so avoid applying randomly for credit at multiple places - Soft inquiries are internal credit checks completed by a company or yourself.
-Only you see these and they do not have an impact on your credit score - What does your credit history look like?
-Your credit rating is measured using a 0-9 rating system - Do you have anything under the public records section?
-If so, be ready to explain - Ensure bankruptcy shows as discharged - · Ensure OPD shows as paid - You may wish to get a letter showing OPD is paid or was paid in advance - You may have to explain to creditors what OPD is as some lenders are not familiar with the program - Ensure collections show as paid - A credit score generally ranges from 300-900 - Consider getting a copy of your credit report annually to ensure information is correct and you are not a victim of identity theft - Bear in mind there are many institutions, companies and lenders interested in your credit history to make decisions on everything from granting you credit, opening credit accounts, setting ATM limits, renting you an apartment, offering utility hook-ups to even hiring you
+- How long have you had a file open with the credit bureau? - Everything is to be purged off your report six years from the date of last activity, so if you had negative credit and it has been purged, that is helpful for your credit.
+If the purge, however, results in nothing on your credit report, it's a red flag for creditors.
+So be prepared to answer why the report has little information. - Is your personal information correct?
+This may include birth date, social insurance number, address, employment, inquiries and credit history. - Hard inquiries are ones you have authorized.
+All creditors see these, and they can negatively impact credit rating and score if there are too many in a short period of time so avoid applying randomly for credit at multiple places. - Soft inquiries are internal credit checks completed by a company or yourself.
+Only you see these, and they do not have an impact on your credit score. - What does your credit history look like?
+Credit ratings are measured using a 0-9 rating system. - Do you have anything under the public records section?
+If so, be ready to explain. - Ensure bankruptcy shows as discharged - Ensure the Orderly Payment of Debts (OPD) program shows as paid in full - The creditor may ask for proof of completing the OPD program, so have the "Paid in Full" package that Money Mentors sent you available - You may have to explain to creditors what the OPD program is as some lenders are not familiar with the program and they may confuse it with bankruptcy - Ensure collections show as paid - A credit score generally ranges from 300-900 - Consider getting a copy of your credit report annually to ensure information is correct and you are not a victim of identity theft - Bear in mind there are many institutions, companies and lenders interested in your credit history to make decisions on everything from granting you credit, opening credit accounts, setting ATM withdrawal limits, renting you an apartment, offering utility hook-ups and even hiring you - Learn more about the difference between credit scores and credit ratings here

-Step 5.
-Types of Credit to Apply for
+Step 5: Types of Credit to Apply For